microsoft/ai-developer/Labs/lab-06.md

-# Exercise 6: Responsible AI: Exploring Content Filters in Azure AI Foundry
+# Exercise 6: Responsible AI: Exploring Content Filters in Microsoft Foundry
 ### Estimated Duration: 25 Minutes

-This hands-on lab introduces content filtering in Azure AI Foundry to help you build safer, more responsible AI applications.
+This hands-on lab introduces content filtering in Microsoft Foundry to help you build safer, more responsible AI applications.
-You will learn to apply built-in filters, adjust settings, and create custom rules to block unwanted content—all within Azure AI Foundry Studio.
+You will learn to apply built-in filters, adjust settings, and create custom rules to block unwanted content—all within Microsoft Foundry Studio.

 ## Objectives
 In this exercise, you will be performing the following tasks: